njhofmann/njhofmann.github.io/_posts/2020-11-26-Some-Interesting-Tidbits-About-MTG-Cards.md

 | g | 4177 |
 | c | 311 |

-## Number of unique cards printed by type?
+## Number of unique cards printed by type

 Major types like creature, artifact, etc.